janaagaard75/desert-walk-solitaire/README.md

 ## TODO

+- Bigger click regions for the icons in the footer.
 - Automatically play the rapid animation when the game is won.
 Is this good enough for as a 'game won screen'?
 - Game lost screen.
 - Glow on pressable icons.